PlayStation Network: Monthly games

 Membership includes access to a rotating selection of games, with the selection varying based on PlayStation Store region.
 New titles are announced every month, to be downloaded immediately or added to a library for later access, before being replaced by a new selection of games.
 Members can keep all games in their library as long as they remain a member of PlayStation Plus.
 If their membership lapses, these games will become inaccessible.
 Once membership is renewed, the games will become unlocked again.
 In late June 2020, it was announced that PS Plus will expand its capacity of accessible games from two to three for its 10th anniversary.

 PlayStation Plus Collection

-In September 2020, Sony announced during its next-generation showcase that PlayStation Plus members who purchase a PlayStation 5 would also get access to a collection of "generation defining" games from the PlayStation 4.
-The PlayStation Plus collection includes:
+In September 2020, Sony announced during its next-generation showcase that PlayStation Plus members who purchase a PlayStation 5 would also get access to a collection of "games that defined the generation" games from the PlayStation 4.
+In May 2023, the collection was removed.
+The PlayStation Plus collection included: